-Shared Services.
+Shared Services

 Many of the services provided by local governments to their citizens are also provided by neighboring communities.
 To address related coordination and funding concerns, local governments have entered into agreements with each other and with DRCOG for shared service delivery.

 DRCOG encourages local governments to enter into shared services agreements and supports efforts to ensure that such agreements are honored and endorsed by the state.

-DRCOG supports efforts to ensure that shared service agreements, like the DRCOG's Firefighter Intraregional Recruitment and Employment program, are honored and endorsed by the state.

-State/Regional Relations.
+State/Regional Relations

 As the state's policy issues become more complex, it is evident that the solutions are not "one size fits all."
 The Denver metro region has made significant progress in developing collaborative solutions and decision-making processes for a number of the complex issues with which it has been confronted-especially in the related areas of growth and transportation.
-As the regional planning commission, the MPO for transportation, and the Area Agency on Aging, DRCOG is in a unique position to convene parties of interest on intergovernmental issues, provide the necessary forum for their resolution and facilitate a negotiated outcome.
-In recognition of the growing importance of regionalism, it is an appropriate role for DRCOG to act as a facilitator of regional approaches.
+As the regional planning commission, the Metropolitan Planning Organization for transportation, and the Area Agency on Aging, DRCOG is in a unique position to convene parties of interest on intergovernmental issues, provide the necessary forum for their resolution and facilitate a negotiated outcome.
+In recognition of the importance of regionalism, it is an appropriate role for DRCOG to act as a facilitator of regional approaches.
 Consequently, it is appropriate for state agencies to ensure that actions they take affecting the region are consistent with regionally derived solutions and the adopted Metro Vision plan.

-Regional Service Delivery.
+Regional Service Delivery

 The state plays an important role in the funding of public services and programs administered at the regional and local levels.
 When making such funding and programmatic decisions, it is appropriate for state agencies and the General Assembly to give consideration to which programs are implemented most appropriately at the local and regional level.
 State administration of federal programs can be problematic for local governments, as state agencies tend to be more removed from clients and less responsive to their needs.
 On the other hand, individual local governments may lack the resources to achieve the desired efficiencies and cost-effectiveness.
-Also, some programs, for example, transportation, air quality, water quality, are most appropriately and effectively addressed at the regional level.
+Also, some programs are most appropriately and effectively addressed at the regional level.
 The collaborative partnerships typical of regional approaches can provide the critical mass of users and clients for services or programs to be cost-effective.
 DRCOG urges the state, when making funding and programmatic decisions, including creating new programs or changing existing programs, to consider the following principles: